abuseofnotation/abuseofnotation.github.io/cv.md

 Misc
 ----

-* Design - I have a very good visual literacy, besides UX design I have done graphic design.
+* Besides UX design I have done graphic design and illustration.
 I also [design typefaces](https://www.behance.net/evolutionfonts/).
-* CS and mathematics - I have been passionate about learning CS since I started working in IT, even more so since I became interested in functional programming.
-I also study mathematics as a hobby.
-Here is [a guide to category theory that I am working on](https://boris-marinov.gitbooks.io/category-theory-illustrated/content/).
+* I study mathematics I wrote an open-source book about maths and programming called [Category Theory Illustrated](abuseofnotation.github.io/category-theory-illustrated/) whi
+* I also maintain a [technical blog](https://abuseofnotation.github.io/blog/) where I write about programming, which is very popular, has been featured on HackerNews and other similar sites.

 Work Experience
 ==